 First of all, as shown in Figure 10, it is interesting to note that the mean values for satisfaction with personal relationships, are higher than any other satisfaction measured in the EU-SILC.
 Secondly, the regional pattern is much less visible than for other satisfactions as it is no longer as pronounced.
-EU-28 average for satisfaction with personal relationships is quite stable as it is equal to 7.9, in comparison to 7.8 in 2013.
-The highest values are present for Malta, Austria and Slovenia with mean values of 8.6 as well as Switzerland.
-Sweden, Cyprus as well as Norway have mean values equal to 8.5.
+Finally, the increase of the EU-28 average for satisfaction with personal relationships is more limited as it is equal to 8.0, in comparison to 7.8 in 2013.
+The highest values are present for Ireland, Malta, Austria and Slovenia as well as Switzerland with mean values of 8.6.
+Cyprus, Sweden, the United Kingdom as well as Norway have mean values equal to 8.5.

 Nevertheless, the Member States with the lowest mean values remain the same as with other satisfactions.
 The lowest mean rating is in Bulgaria with 6.6 points significantly lower than the EU-28 average.
 It is followed by Greece with 7.1 and Croatia with 7.5 points.
 However, there has been an improvement since 2013 in all three countries, as the mean ratings for satisfaction with personal relationships increased, in particular in Bulgaria where it was 5.7 in 2013.